 Very basic skin color for beginners

-I like to say that this is not a technique to use on all the portraits you will paint, the best technique to get the most wonderfull portraits is the grisaille, but meanwhile you can practice with this few colors.
+I like to say that this is not a technique to use on all the portraits you will paint, the best technique to get the most wonderfull portraits is the grisaille, but meanwhile you can practice with this few colors to paint skin tones.

 This technique is very simple, the most important about this is how you achieve a natural skin color with so few colors, here the colors you are going to use, titanium white, burnt sienna, ultramarine blue, that is it, we do not need anything else for the moment.